oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 kubectl create namespace spinnaker
 ```

 The Spinnaker [documentation](https://spinnaker.io/docs/setup/install/providers/kubernetes-v2/#optional-create-a-kubernetes-service-account) recommends creating a Kubernetes service account, using Kubernetes role definitions that restrict the permissions granted to the Spinnaker account.
-Create a `spinnaker` directory, and add the file `spinnaker-service-account.yml` with the following content:
+Create a `spinnaker` folder, in the root folder or any other location.
+Add the file `spinnaker-service-account.yml` with the following content:

 ```yml
 apiVersion: rbac.authorization.k8s.io/v1